rangakamesh/Medical-Tracking/README.md

 # Medical segment tracking

-A computer aided intervention tool to track a segment of a scan across multiple moving images.
+A computer-aided intervention tool to track a segment of a scan across multiple moving images.

-When it comes to automated medical intervention, making a computer identify and fix a particular probem is not far to be common.
+When it comes to automated medical intervention, making a computer identify and fix a particular problem is not far to be common.

 However, the biological organs, have a lot of movement and is to be handled very carefully.